terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `number`;
 Gets the contextual help width to use for the input.
 This is helpful when the rendering template uses the built in [Bootstrap Popover](#https://getbootstrap.com/docs/5.0/components/popovers/) support and the width of the popover can be configured via data attributes.

-The value can by provided by the model or a RBL Framework calculation value.
+The value can by provided by the model or a RBLe Framework calculation value.

 Returns value based on following precedence:

-1. `rbl-input.help-width` RBL Framework calculation value
+1. `rbl-input.help-width` RBLe Framework calculation value
 1. `model.help.width` property
 1. `""` if no value provided.